-It is difficult to achieve the aim of making readers fall in love with you; it takes time to investigate them; it takes time to know their tastes, but nothing is impossible.
+It is difficult to achieve the aim of making readers fall in love with you; because it takes time to investigate them; and it takes time to know their tastes, but nothing is impossible.

 So today I will let you know how to write to your future readers: above all, they have to feel that you are writing to help them and solve the problems that have taken them to your blog.